blindspoter/awesome-stars/README.md

 - [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) - A full-featured http proxy for node.js
 - [feather](https://github.com/feathericons/feather) - Simply beautiful open source icons
 - [Kubernetes-Manager](https://github.com/mlamina/Kubernetes-Manager) - This project is a browser-based interface to the Kubernetes API.
 The idea is to provide most of the functionality of the kubectl.sh command-line tool.
 Additionally, it should give you a quick overview of the health status of your Kubernetes cluster.
-- [g2](https://github.com/antvis/g2) - G2 (The Grammar of Graphics)
+- [g2](https://github.com/antvis/g2) - The Grammar of Graphics in JavaScript
-- [blur-admin](https://github.com/akveo/blur-admin) - Angular Bootstrap Admin Panel Framework
+- [blur-admin](https://github.com/akveo/blur-admin) - AngularJS Bootstrap Admin Panel Framework
 - [react-router](https://github.com/ReactTraining/react-router) - Declarative routing for React
 - [create-react-native-app](https://github.com/react-community/create-react-native-app) - Create a React Native app on any OS with no build config.
 - [socket.io](https://github.com/socketio/socket.io) - Realtime application framework (Node.JS server)
 - [serverless](https://github.com/serverless/serverless) - Serverless Framework – Build web, mobile and IoT applications with serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions & more! –
 - [microgateway](https://github.com/strongloop/microgateway) - IBM API Connect Microgateway framework, built on Node.js & Nginx
-- [pydash](https://github.com/k3oni/pydash) - Small web-based monitoring dashboard for linux in Python and Django
+- [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
+Collect premium software in various categories.
 - [kibana](https://github.com/elastic/kibana) - :bar_chart: Kibana analytics and search dashboard for Elasticsearch
 - [electronic-wechat](https://github.com/geeeeeeeeek/electronic-wechat) - :speech_balloon: A better WeChat on macOS and Linux.
 Built with Electron by Zhongyi Tong.
 - [json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)